First Nations Community Access to Archives

 Making history every day

-The First Nations Community Access to the Archives team acknowledges we operate on Aboriginal peoples’ lands and it always was and always will be Aboriginal land.
+The First Nations Community Access to Archives team acknowledges that we operate on Aboriginal peoples’ lands and it always was and always will be Aboriginal land.
 We acknowledge First Nations peoples as keepers of languages and cultures that enrich our connection to Country.
-As the oldest knowledge holders and first record keepers, storytellers, conservators, and archivists of cultural heritage connected to the lands we live and work on today, we extend this respect to all First Nations peoples as well as Elders past and present.
+As the oldest knowledge holders and first record keepers, storytellers, conservators and archivists of cultural heritage connected to the lands we live and work on today, we extend this respect to all First Nations peoples as well as Elders past and present.

 News